hawkfish/textform/docs/transforms/reformats/lookup.rst

     .. py:attribute:: input
         :type: str

-        The name of the column to use to search the table.
+        The name of the field to use to search the table.
         The contents will be replaced, so use :py:class:`Copy` to preserve the original.

     .. py:attribute:: table